GwendolyneFreddy/Infinity-Animations/README.md

 This component assigns fiends creatures either their proper animation or new animations:
 - Nabassus get a green-grey tanar'ri animation
-- Chromatic Demon gets a somewhat more colourful base animation
+- Chromatic Demon gets a somewhat more colourful base animation (blue fiend)
 - Bebiliths (Longer Road and Drizzt Saga only) get the NWN animation
 - Some mariliths get a darker animation
 - Night hags get the PS:T night hag animation
 - Bone fiends get the NWN osyluth animation
-- Gelugons (only if added by a mod) get an ice salamander animation
+- Gelugons (only if added by a mod) get the frost salamander animation
 - Yochlols (except those in drow form) get a dark otyugh-based animation
 - White, green and red abishai get the relevant IWD or PS:T animations
 - Manes get the IWD drowned dead animation
 - Erinyes get a black-winged elf avatar
 - Succubi get the NWN succubus animation
-- Maurezhi get a dark ghoulish animation
+- Maurezhis get a dark ghoulish animation
-- Glabrezu get the proper glabrezu animation
+- Glabrezus get the proper glabrezu animation

 &nbsp;